fpsvogel/fpsvogel.com/src/_posts/2020-07-23-build-a-blog-with-zs-static-site-generator.md

 *NOTE: You're reading this on a more recent iteration of my blog.
 This post refers to [the first version from 2020](https://fpsvogel-2020.netlify.app/).*

-Of all the grand plans that a fledgeling developer inevitably dreams up and expands to impossible proportions, the most urgent is (thankfully) the least impossible: to make a blog.
+Of all the grand plans that a fledgling developer inevitably dreams up and expands to impossible proportions, the most urgent is (thankfully) the least impossible: **to make a blog**.

 The humble blog is the doorway into dreams, the launchpad into the infinity of all the earth-shaking projects soon to be realized.
 (That's how it goes in my imagination, at least.)

 So I made this blog, and here's what I learned.